Explore the Canal By Boat

 Grab top-notch pastries, salads, soups and sandwiches at Dog Tag Bakery.
 Employees are veterans who run the bakery while pursuing small business and entrepreneurship courses through a partnership with Georgetown University.

 Rent a bike from Big Wheel Bikes and tour the neighborhood on two wheels.

 Take a Macaron Tour

 Take a macaron tour.
 The colorful French sandwich cookies are available at Olivia Macaron, Laduree, and Patisserie Poupon.

 More sugar?
 Always.
 Baked & Wired, Georgetown Cupcake, Sprinkles, and Bakeshop are all within walking distance of one another.

 Spruce up your house as you take a spin through Georgetown’s “design district,” Cady’s Alley.

 Eat and play (bowling, bocce ball) at Pinstripes – where else can you celebrate that strike with a glass of wine?

-Tone up at a barre3, SoulCycle, Definitions Personal Training, Fitness Together, or Fuel Body Lab class.
+Tone up at SoulCycle, Definitions Personal Training, Fitness Together, or Fuel Body Lab class.